umd-lib/archelon/README.md

 See [archelon-vagrant] for running Archelon application in a Vagrant environment.

+## File Retrieval configuration

+Archelon has the ability to create one-time use URLs, which allow a Fedora binary file to be downloaded.
+The random token used for the URLs, and other information, is stored in the DownloadUrl model.

+It is assumed that the URL that patrons use to retrieve the files will not reference the Archelon server directly.
+Instead it is anticipated that a new IP and Apache virtual host, which proxies back to Archelon, will be used.

+The base URL of the virtual host (i.e., the entire URL except for the random token) should be set up in the "RETRIEVE_BASE_URL" in the ".env" file.
+See the "env_example" file for an example.
+The base URL should be proxied to the \<ARCHELON_SERVER_URL>/retrieve path.

 ## File downloads and concurrent operation

 Archelon has the ability to create one-time use URLs for downloading files from Fedora.
 Since downloading files may take considerable time, it is necessary that the production Archelon server support concurrent operations.